maarten-k/GnomAD-SV-GatherSampleEvidence/README.md

 ## Usage
 Before running the pipeline, make sure snakemake environment is activated

-snakemake samplemetrics -p --use-conda --use-singularity -j 100 "-B <IN_DIR>:<OUT_DIR>" --executor slurm --default-resources
+snakemake samplemetrics -p --use-conda --use-singularity -j <Number of samples> "-B <IN_DIR>:<OUT_DIR>" --executor slurm --default-resources

 Mention the input and output directory for the bind options of singularity